semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 !!! info "Installing the GitHub App on GitHub organization"
     You might not be able to install the GitHub app on the GitHub organizations that you're not the owner of.
 In such cases following the steps above will only **request** the installation from the organization owner.
-    The repositories will not be available until installation is approved by the organization owner in GitHub.
+    The repositories will not be available until the organization owner approves the installation in GitHub.
     Once you request the installation, the GitHub organization owner will receive the email request for approval from GitHub.

 ### Connecting a repository via a personal access token